Intro

 A: Yes.
 Another important component of the Policy was routing of documents through lawyers for the purpose of ‘privileging’ the documents, that some documents should include a notation to the effect of ‘for the purpose of legal advice’ and be routed through a lawyer, so that a document which would not otherwise attract privilege would now attract privilege.

-The Document Retention Policy was a contrivance designed to eliminate potentially damaging documents while claiming an innocent 'housekeeping' intent.
+A: The Document Retention Policy was a contrivance designed to eliminate potentially damaging documents while claiming an innocent ‘housekeeping’ intent.
 While I was uncertain about whether the ruse was legal or not, I knew that it was a ruse and that made me uncomfortable.
 The policy didn't pass the smell test.
 The whole purpose was to keep evidence out of the courts.

-Q: At the time you started working at Wills did you discuss the implementation of the Document Retention Policy with anyone?
+Q. At the time you started working at Wills did you discuss the implementation of the Document Retention Policy with anyone?

-A: Yes.
+A. Yes.
 It was part of the initial discussion about the Document Retention Policy that I had with Nick Cannar and Andrew Foyle.
 When I first started, I was told by Nick Cannar that the Document Retention Policy had been implemented by the law firm of Clayton Utz, and that all documents at Wills that were potentially damaging to the BAT Group had been destroyed or otherwise put beyond the reach of discovery.

-Q: Why did you come to question the effectiveness of the implementation of the Document Retention Policy when you visited Wills Scientific Research Group?
+Q Why did you come to question the effectiveness of the implementation of the Document Retention Policy when you visited Wills Scientific Research Group?

-A: During the course of this visit, I examined some of the documents in the [scientific] library.
+A During the course of this visit, I examined some of the documents in the [scientific] library.
 What I saw alarmed me, because it was immediately apparent that the Document Retention Policy had not been fully implemented despite assurances to the contrary.

-Q: How was it apparent?
+Q How was it apparent?

-A: The research facility at Pagewood was where many of the scientific research reports prepared by our overseas affiliates, including BATCo and Brown and Williamson, as well as our own reports, were kept.
+A. The research facility at Pagewood was where many of the scientific research reports prepared by our overseas affiliates, including BATCo and Brown and Williamson, as well as our own reports, were kept.
 Just taking a quick look at the documents, I became fairly certain that these documents included the kind of sensitive smoking and health documents that were supposed to have been destroyed under the policy, so it was clear to me that the policy had not been completely adhered to.

-Q: What do you mean by sensitive?
+Q. What do you mean by sensitive?

-A: That the documents would be damaging to the BAT Group if they ever had to be produced by Wills in smoking and health litigation, or if they became public.
+A. That the documents would be damaging to the BAT Group if they ever had to be produced by Wills in smoking and health litigation, or if they became public.

-Q: How did you know that they were sensitive?
+Q. How did you know that they were sensitive?

-A: I recall that even just reading the titles and skimming the documents, that the subject matter related to the sorts of topics that Nick had said had been taken care of.
+A. I recall that even just reading the titles and skimming the documents, that the subject matter related to the sorts of topics that Nick had said had been taken care of.
 While I'm not a scientist, it seemed pretty clear that these documents shouldn't have survived the implementation of the Document Retention Policy.

-Q: Do you recall what subjects these documents addressed?
+Q. Do you recall what subjects these documents addressed?

-A: I don't remember the specific documents, but they covered a broad range of smoking and health topics including addictiveness of smoking, the relationship between smoking and disease, the use of nicotine technology, among others.
+A. I don't remember the specific documents, but they covered a broad range of smoking and health topics including addictiveness of smoking, the relationship between smoking and disease, the use of nicotine technology, among others.

 Findings in the US Department of Justice case